pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 It is Paul's hope that a new Pointrel and more elegantly beautiful Pointrel version will be useful here in Twirlip.

+But, yes, this is a thirty-five-year-old but still "bleeding edge" idiosyncratic data storage system. :-)

 ## Pointrel 20151212 low-level storage design

-This section is about storing data objects (stored as Unicode strings).
+This section is about storing data objects (stored as Unicode strings) in this version of Pointrel (20151212).

+This version of Pointrel is tuned towards having data accessible on disk in a readable mbox-inspired way.
+It does not use the mbox format in order to efficiently store a variety of objects, also to have append-only files, and to support synchronization.

-For convenience in human readability all stored strings in Pointrel are encoded as UTF-8 using the Unicode character set.
+For convenience in human readability all stored strings in this version of Pointrel are encoded as UTF-8 using the Unicode character set.
 Imported data that is binary or in non-unicode encoding and is desired to be preserved in its original form can be wrapped somehow like hexadecimal, base32, or base64 encoding of binary data.